© Wildbild

 Senior Lecturer for Violin (IGP & Pre-College)Department String StudiesPre-CollegeInstitute for Chamber Music

 Her great passion is chamber music, especially music of the 20th and 21st centuries.
-As a member of the Callino Quartet (2006-2009), she was characterised by her collaboration with artists such as the Hagen Quartet, Eberhard Feltz, Walter Levin, György Kurtag and Erich Höbarth.
-Concert tours have taken the violinist to venues including Wigmore Hall, the IMS Prussia Cove, the Vienna Konzerthaus, the Beethovenfest Bonn and the Elbphilharmonie Hamburg.
-As a member of the oenm . oesterreichisches ensemble für neue musik, the risonanze erranti ensemble and Ensemble Plus, she works intensively with composers such as Wolfgang Rihm, Peter Ruzicka, Helmut Lachenmann, Nikolaus Brass and Hector Parra.
-In 2020, she took on the solo part in the radio premiere of the rediscovered Opus 1 by Hans Werner Henze.
+As a member of the Callino Quartet (2006–2009), she was influenced by her collaboration with artists such as the Hagen Quartet, Eberhard Feltz, Walter Levin, György Kurtag and Erich Höbarth.
+Concert tours have taken the violinist to, among others, the Wigmore Hall, the IMS Prussia Cove, the Vienna Konzerthaus, the Beethovenfest Bonn and the Elbphilharmonie Hamburg.
+As a member of œnm.
+In the Austrian ensemble for new music, in the Ensemble risonanze erranti and in the Ensemble Plus she works intensively with composers such as Wolfgang Rihm, Peter Ruzicka, Helmut Lachenmann, Nikolaus Brass and Hector Parra.
+In 2020 she took on the solo part in the radio premiere of the rediscovered Opus 1 by Hans Werner Henze.